What happens when the world's first Cryonic Man finds he shares body

 drawer where Emily kept pen and paper, the perfume of her stationery drifted up along with warm memories of her.
 They say

 a dying man’s life flashes through his mind and I grasped at my visions like

 a drowning man.

-the night about a month before when Emily insisted I go to the doctor.
-I’d suffered headaches for a couple of years
+about a month before when Emily insisted I go to the doctor.
+I’d suffered headaches for a couple of years but they’d

-but they’d been progressively getting worse.
-I told her after getting whacked in the head so many times since I’d
+been progressively getting worse.
+I told her after getting whacked in the head so many times since I’d taken up boxing

 “Well, you go get your whacked

 head checked,” she’d said.

 deal, but to make her happy, I went.
 Dr. Everett Dean, my family physician, ran a hundred tests on me – blood, echocardiogram,

 treadmill, you name it and he tested it.
 A week later I went back to hear the results.